femmebot: rel robinson

 “Images have become our true sex objects.
 It is this promiscuity and the ubiquity of images, this viral contamination of images which are the fatal characteristics of our culture.” - Jean Baudrillard, The Ecstasy Of Communication, 1987

 Creative marketing firm John McNeil Studio has partnered with Janie Perez-Radler of jane galerie for a curatorial residency and to re-launch its quarterly exhibition series, Limited Edition.
 Limited Edition first started as a 250 square foot wall located within the creative studio’s lobby area in 2015, and paused operations in 2020 due to COVID-19.
-Today, the Berkeley, Calif. based studio is reintroducing Limited Edition to invite a new artist every quarter to interpret the possibilities of a small gallery space and celebrate different perspectives and creative practices. rel robinson will be the first artist to show work in the space in the past five years, presenting two works from her most recent series, “Femme Bot.”
+Today, the Berkeley, Calif. based studio is reintroducing Limited Edition to invite a new artist every quarter to interpret the possibilities of a small gallery space and celebrate different perspectives and creative practices. rel robinson will be the first artist to show work in the space in the past five years, presenting two new quilted works from her most recent series, “femmebot.”

-In this space, rel creates a site-specific installation manufacturing two multi-layered “femmebots” of her own.
-The backdrop of fabrics is quilted, the images from various sources of inspirations from her life are quilted together, and then she quilts over these two layers with divine feminine symbols.
-The background of her largest piece to date, femmebot 1.0/gertrude, is a scan of an abstract painting robinson made right after art school when she was trying to figure out how to navigate the awkward space between just leaving art school and entering the real world. rel subtly explores using AI for the first time alongside other mediums she's been using for much longer.
-It is used in collaboration rather than a substitution for original artwork. rel reminds us “Trusting myself to do something I don’t know how to do is a lot harder but also a lot more rewarding.”
+For this solo exhibition, rel creates a site-specific installation manufacturing two multi-layered “femmebots” of her own.
+The backdrop of the installation is various found antique fabrics sewn together overlaid with two stretched quilted pieces containing images of women, fruit, and sunsets taken from various sources of inspiration and archives from the artist’s life.
+Over these layers of fabric, rel embroiders divine feminine symbols such as ribbons, mirrors, bows, lamps, and scissors.
+The background of her largest piece to date, femmebot 1.0/gertrude, is a scan of an abstract painting robinson made right after art school when she was trying to figure out how to navigate the awkward space between just leaving art school and entering the professional world.
+For the background of her other work, femmebot 2.0 / clement angel, rel subtly explores using AI for the first time alongside other mediums she's been using for much longer.
+It is used in collaboration rather than as a substitution for original artwork. rel reminds us “Trusting myself to do something I don’t know how to do is a lot harder but also a lot more rewarding.”

 About John McNeil Studio